 Switch Witch or Candy Fairy:

 This is a relatively new practice.
 Kids have the option of keeping their candy or leaving it to the Switch Witch in exchange for money or a prized toy.
-The important part of this is the option is left to the child.
+In general, I don't recommend this strategy because it sends mixed messages about candy.
+But if you decide to offer it, the important part of this is the option is left to the child.
 If they choose to keep their candy then just follow the steps above and let them enjoy.

 Despite common perceptions of sugar, research doesn’t support that sugar causes hyperactivity or worsens behaviour.
 Even in kids with ADHD.
 So let’s keep the magic alive and let our kids enjoy this special holiday!